ygorelik/ydk-gen/README.md

 Construct a bundle profile file, such as [```ietf_0_1_1.json```](profiles/bundles/ietf_0_1_1.json) and specify its dependencies.

 A sample bundle profile file is described below.
 The file is in a JSON format.
-Specify the `"name"` of your bundle, the `"version"` of the bundle and the `"core_version"`, which refers to [the version](https://github.com/CiscoDevNet/ydk-gen/releases) of the ydk core package you want to use with this bundle.
-The `"name"` of the bundle here is especially important as this will form part of the installation path of the bundle.
+The profile must define the `"name"`, `"version"` and `"description"` of the bundle, and then the `"core_version"`, which refers to [the version](https://github.com/CiscoDevNet/ydk-gen/releases) of the ydk core package that you want to use with this bundle.
+The `"name"` of the bundle will form part of the installation path of the bundle.
+All other attributes, like `"author"` and `"copyright"`, are optional and will not affect the bundle generation.

 ```
 {
     "name":"cisco-ios-xr",
     "version": "6.5.3",
     "core_version": "0.8.5",
-    "Author": "Cisco",
+    "author": "Cisco",
-    "Copyright": "Cisco",
+    "copyright": "Cisco",
-    "Description": "Cisco IOS-XR Native Models From Git",
+    "description": "Cisco IOS-XR Native Models From Git",
 ```

 The `"models"` section of the profile describes sources of YANG models.
 It could contain combination of elements: